-[Signature]

-[Date]
+[Signature] [Date]

-&lt;sup>4 There is no requirement that this format be used.
+8 There is no requirement that this format be used.

-&lt;sup>5 Insert the applicable area of actuarial practice or the title or description of the particular statement of actuarial opinion to be issued, as appropriate.
+Insert the applicable area of actuarial practice or the title or description of the particular statement of actuarial opinion to be issued, as appropriate.
+10 Insert the applicable area of actuarial practice or the title or description of the particular statement of actuarial opinion to be issued, as

-&lt;sup>6 Insert the applicable area of actuarial practice or the title or description of the particular statement of actuarial opinion to be issued, as appropriate.
+Insert the applicable area of actuarial practice or the title or description of the particular statement of actuarial opinion to be issued, as appropriate.